-Traditionally, top sirloin, tenderloin or rib eye cuts are considered to be best cuts for Bulgogi and they are thinly sliced across the grain.
-You can also use thin slices of skirt steak if you want to try that.
+Traditionally, top sirloin, tenderloin or rib eye cuts are considered to be best cuts and they are thinly sliced across the grain.
+You can also use thin slices of skirt or flank steak if you want to try that.
 The more marbling the meat has, it will be more tender so try to buy meats that have good marbling.

 How to slice it at home

-Buy chuck roast/bonless rib eye roast/tenderloin/sirloin chunks of meat.
-Wrap it with a plastic wrap and freeze it for 1 1/2 to 2 hrs or more (if meat piece is bigger than 1 lb) and then take it out and slice it thin against the grain.
+Buy chuck roast/boneless rib eye roast/tenderloin/sirloin chunks of meat.
+And flank steak works too.
+Wrap it with a plastic wrap and freeze it for 2 hrs or more (esp. if meat piece is bigger than 1 lb) and then take it out and slice it thin against the grain.
 Pro Tip – always sharpen your knife (like how chefs do on TV) before and it will be so much easier.

 Bulgogi vs Galbi – what’s the difference?

 In terms of the taste of the marinade, the two are very similar.
 In fact, I sometimes use the same marinade for both except I add a bit more tenderizer for Galbi as the meat is tougher and thicker.
-So the main difference between Galbi and Bulgogi is in the cut of the meat.
-Galbi means ‘ribs’ and usually it is bone-in cut of the cow near the short rib #1 – #5 area whereas for the latter, there is no bone and are thinly cut pieces as stated above.
+So the main difference from Galbi is in the cut of the meat.
+Galbi means ‘ribs’ and usually it is bone-in cut of the cow near the short rib #1 – #5 area whereas, for the latter, there is no bone and are thinly cut pieces as stated above.